AntoineEsteve/ShortURL/README.md

 -   10 AM: Start
 -   11 AM: Authentication rebuilt to be fully automatic and transparent for the user
+-   11AM-1PM: Break
+-   2 PM: Use herko for hosting
+-   3PM: Change DB to postgresql for dev/demo env (because prisma only support one provider)
+-   3:30 PM: Final state

+Total: 3.5 hours

 ## Things missing